 The CCAA requires that each plan revision include an assessment of the cost-effectiveness of available and proposed control measures and contain a list which ranks the control measures from the most cost-effective to the least cost-effective (Health & Safety Code § 40922).
-Tables 6-3 and 6-4 provide lists of the South Coast AQMD stationary source and mobile source control measures, respectively, for the 2015 ozone standard ranked by a preliminary analysis of cost-effectiveness presented in the Appendix IV-A of the AQMP and the Socioeconomic Report for the AQMP, and Table 6-5 ranks CARB strategy measures.
+Tables 6-3 and 6-4 provide lists of the South Coast AQMD stationary source and mobile source control measures, respectively, for the 2015 ozone standard ranked by a preliminary analysis of cost-effectiveness, and Table 6-5 ranks CARB strategy measures.
+Please note, many values presented in Tables 6-3, 6-4, and 6-5 will be updated with the release of the upcoming Socioeconomic Report.
 These preliminary figures will be updated as additional socioeconomic analysis is conducted for the 2022 AQMP.
 In developing an adoption and implementation schedule for a specific control measure, a district shall consider the relative cost-effectiveness of the measure as well as other factors including, but not limited to, technological feasibility, total emission reduction potential, the rate of reduction, public acceptability, and enforceability (Health & Safety Code § 40922).
 The ozone control strategy and implementation schedule are provided in Chapter 4.